arekstryjski/arekstryjski.github.io/arek/sailing-cv.md

 * days at sea: 221 - 174 as skipper
 * sailing areas: North Atlantic, Bay of Biscay, North Sea, Irish and Celtic Seas, English Channel, Mediterranean

-Working as skipper for JoinUs.pl on vacation cruises with people of various experience, including kids and complete beginners.
+*2007 - current*: Working as skipper for JoinUs.pl on vacation cruises with people of various experience, including kids and complete beginners.
-Co-organizing and skippering weekend sailing trips in UK for SetSail sailing club with people of various experience.
+*2014 - current*: Co-organizing and skippering weekend sailing trips in UK for SetSail sailing club with people of various experience.

 For more details see my [logbook](http://stryjski.net/arek/logbook.html).